EntityRisk/.github/.github/ISSUE_TEMPLATE/create-package-release.md

 assignees: ''
 ---

+## Guidelines

+The following are guidelines for preparing the user-facing release notes.

+- Inspect the previous releases and follow their conventions, with preference to the most recent ones.
+- Include details regarding the changes that are relevant to the user.
+Do not include implementation details that are not user-facing.
+- Updates should be included in all applicable sections.
+For example, a bug fix that introduces a breaking change should be listed under both the "API changes" and "Bug fixes" sections.

 ## Instructions

 Please do the following steps in order to release a new version of the package: